Everyday Mysticism

 "We moderns are faced with the necessity of rediscovering the life of the spirit; we must experience it anew for ourselves.
 It is the only way in which to break the spell that binds us." ~ Carl Jung

 One of the greatest deceptions of the modern era is the misbelief that science and spirituality are in any way whatsoever opposed or divergent realms of human knowledge and experience.
 This misbelief harms both sides of the equation, as well.
 Spirituality devoid of respect for, and a dynamic inclusion of, scientific knowledge sits on a slippery slope to wishful thinking and spiritual bypassing.
 Conversely, science severed from the innate mystical nature of humans and the living consciousness animating all physical matter risks becoming little more than a tool for oppressive and exploitative ends.
 It also shoots itself in the foot as a potential method of accurately appraising reality by ideologically blocking out one of the most vital and pervasive characteristics of the universe: the conscious intelligence inherent in the very fabric of time-space reality.
 Indeed, the traditional conception of science as an "objective" (detached, impartial, unbiased) method of inquiry is self-undermining and ironically unscientific in the sense that the sciences themselves have generated a massive amount of evidence revealing that the universe is not properly regarded as a conglomeration of lifeless, unconscious physical objects and material "stuff" (what a sad and unimaginative metaphor for conceptualizing an infinite multiverse of dynamic multidimensional consciousness!).
-Rather, the sciences have shown that the very notion of a "view from nowhere" (the objectivist's biased dream) is, in fact, a very specific, contingent, and parochial view generated within a particular social-historical context, and not itself anywhere close a universal or "objective" perspective.
+Rather, the sciences have shown that the very notion of a "view from nowhere" (the objectivist's biased dream) is, in fact, a very specific, contingent, and parochial view generated within a particular social-historical context, and not itself anywhere close to a universal or "objective" perspective.
 But I digress.

-From a longer historical, more diverse, and more inclusive perspective of human inquiry into the natural world, it is evident that a mystical quality of mind and being is not anathema to the scientific project; rather, it can play a unique and vital role in the optimization of human intelligence.
+From a longer historical, more diverse, and more inclusive perspective of human inquiry into reality, it is evident that a mystical quality of mind and being is not anathema to the scientific project; rather, it can play a unique and vital role in the optimization of human intelligence.
 This is especially true when we understand the mystical as an experiential engagement with the very cosmic intelligence that circulates through the bodies of all material beings inhabiting Earth.
 To exclude "the mystical" from human inquiry and knowledge endeavors is to enable and sustain the mechanical in human life, because "the mechanical" is, by definition, a condition and arrangement of physical matter functionally separated from the vital consciousness of life.

 My notion of the Everyday Mystic is driven by the commitment to immanence characterizing the Future Human.